Ready for your next lesson?

 You want to attract as many people as possible to your landing pages.

 That means putting links in several places.
 Different links can bring different types of leads, however.
 So different, in fact, that making a single landing page for all of them will end up targeting none of them.
 So, you should consider creating multiple landing pages.

 Here are the main places you’ll want to post links and the kind of audience they will bring.

-Creating a lander for people who are already reading your blog is probably the easiest.
+Creating a landing page for people who are already reading your blog is probably the easiest.
 The readers already know your business, your company culture, and your services.

-These landers are also good for getting people to actually buy your products.
-Many of them may already be subscribers.
+These landing pages are also good for getting people to actually buy your products.

-The thing is that someone who came from your homepage might not know very much about your services.
+Usually, someone who came from your homepage might not know very much about your services.
 Maybe they just found your website.
-In that case, convincing them to opt in is a bit tricky.
+In that case, convincing them to opt-in is a bit tricky.
 You haven’t built trust yet.